API Lifecycle

 methods: [GET, PUT, DELETE]

-purpose: "Manage individual users"
+purpose: "Manage individual users"2.
+Development

 Implementation Standards